-Pratt offers undergraduate students two main types of scholarships: a generous program of merit-based scholarships and restricted and endowed scholarships, as well as a variety of other special scholarships listed below under Additional Scholarships.
+Pratt offers undergraduate students various types of scholarships: a generous program of merit-based scholarships and restricted and endowed scholarships, as well as a variety of other special scholarships listed below under Additional Scholarships.
 In addition, need-based grants (gift) are added to the package to make the cost of attendance more affordable for more families.

 Presidential Merit-Based Scholarships

-The Presidential Merit-based scholarships are awarded upon acceptance by the admissions office according to a carefully developed program based on the major, the GPA, test scores (freshmen only), and portfolio if required.
-Architecture merit-based scholarships are awarded based on SAT/ACT test scores (freshmen only) and high school GPA.
+The Presidential Merit-based scholarships are awarded upon acceptance by the admissions office according to a carefully developed program.
 Transfer scholarships are based on portfolio and college GPA.
 All college transcripts are included in the calculation.
 Undergraduate students must maintain a 2.5 GPA to renew their scholarships each year.
 No separate scholarship application is required for consideration.

 CHECK OUR NET PRICE CALCULATOR : Receive an estimate of your merit-based scholarship and need-based aid using our easy calculator!

 National Scholastic Scholarships

 Pratt Institute recognizes The Scholastic Art Awards program of the Alliance for Young Artists & Writers as an appropriate and effective way for students interested in art and design to develop successful portfolios for college admission.
 Pratt reserves scholarships for qualified national awards recipients who independently and successfully apply to Pratt.
 These awards are in addition to any other merit scholarships the student has received from Pratt and are awarded for Scholastic awards in the senior year only.
 Pratt will award the following:

-- Portfolio Gold Award Recipients in General Art or Photography: $1500/year for four years
+- Portfolio Gold Award Recipients in General Art or Photography: $3,000/year for four years

 Outside Scholarships for Domestic Students

-The financial aid office has compiled a list of scholarships that domestic undergraduate students can apply for that are outside of Pratt Institute.
+The financial aid office has a list of scholarships that domestic undergraduate students can apply for that are outside of Pratt Institute.
 These agencies are independent of Pratt and evaluate each application based on their own criteria.
 You may download the list below in the download module

 International students are eligible for our international merit-based scholarships.
 International students do not qualify for need-based aid.
 There is no application for the merit-based scholarships awarded to incoming students, and all accepted applicants are considered automatically.
 To qualify for merit-based scholarships, you are not required to submit a FAFSA.